apohllo/nlp/3-levenshtein.md

 11. Compute nDCG@10 for your implementation of the spelling correction method.
 12. Use ElasticSearch's fuzzy match and compute nDCG@10 for this approach.
 13. Compare the results of baseline with the 2 implemented methods.
 Take into account the nDCG score and the performance of the methods.
-14. Use an LLM of your choice to fix 30 first queries from the distored set and compare the results manually with the method based on the Levenshtein distance.
+14. Use an LLM of your choice (you can use [Bielik](https://chat.bielik.ai/)) to fix 30 first queries from the distorted set and compare the results manually with the method based on the Levenshtein distance.

 Draw conclusions regarding (2 points):
   * the distribution of words in the corpus,